A Stroll Down Memory Lane with Henry David Thoreau & Rose Mary Clarke

 Instead of using a journal my Mom favored legal sized yellow pads.
 She would use them to jot down notes, menu plan, party plan, ideas for volunteer work projects, her job, and of course ideas for things to write about.

 She wrote columns for local Indianapolis publications as well as her hometown paper The Banner in Knightstown where she worked in her younger days.
-During her job as a Realtor® with Better Homes & Gardens, later known as Carpenter Realty, she would send out her “stories” in newsletters to all of her clients.
+During her job as a Realtor® with Better Homes & Gardens, later known as Carpenter Realty, she would send out her “essays” in newsletters to all of her clients.

 She began writing regularly for what was once The East Side Herald a small newspaper on the East Side of Indianapolis and was writing a weekly column for the Weekly View (aka Eastside Voice) when she died at the age of eighty in 2017.